W1r3W0lf/textAdventure/README.md

 I intend to use C and Guile.
 But we will see how it goes after the final design is drawn up.

 The 1.0 release will allow for games to be written with the engine.
 Speaking now while having not even designed it yet.
-I would not sugjest trying to write a big game with the 1.0 release.
+I would not suggest trying to write a big game with the 1.0 release.
-I make no promeses of compatability until the 2.0 release.
-And those promeses will be made then.
+I make no promises of compatibility until the 2.0 release.
+And those promises will be made then.
-I am writing this far in advance so that on the off chance someone else takes an intrest to this project they will have there expectations set appropretly.
+I am writing this far in advance so that on the off chance someone else takes an interest to this project they will have there expectations set appropriately.

-1.0 should signal useable
+1.0 should signal usable
 2.0 should signal stable
 3.0 should signal a fundamental structural change